A Truly Engaging & Adaptive Software Experience

 Next Generation Assessment Items—Complete It

 Derived from Next Generation Assessment sample items, Complete It problems ask students to make true math statements by placing tiles into a set of unknowns.
 This allows students to become more aware of common errors.
+See the example from Course II.

 Next Generation Assessment Items—Match

 Derived from Next Generation Assessment sample items, Match problems ask students to make pairs from sets of various tiles to demonstrate flexibility and an understanding of equivalence.
+See the example from Course I.

 Next Generation Assessment Items—Compare & Order

 Derived from Next Generation Assessment sample items, Compare & Order problems ask students to use patterns and relationships to compare and order numbers and expressions.
+See the example from Course I.

 Next Generation Assessment Items—Math Talk

 Derived from Next Generation Assessment sample items, Math Talk problems focus on mathematical language and ask students to communicate reasoning using math vocabulary.
+See the example from Course I.

 The Brain Arcade—Personalized Playlist of Smart Games